 The LB-BTR method (Hordyk et al. 2014a) estimates the Spawning Potential Ratio (SPR) of a stock directly from the size composition of the catch.
 The SPR of a stock is defined as the proportion of the unfished reproductive potential left at any given level of fishing pressure (Hordyk et al. 2014b) and is commonly used to set target and limit reference points for fisheries.
-The $F{40\%}$, i.e. the fishing mortality rate that results in SPR at 40%, is considered risk adverse for many species.
+The $F{40\%}$ , i.e. the fishing mortality rate that results in SPR at 40%, is considered risk adverse for many species.
 The LP-BTR establish that how length compositions and spawning ratios are determined by fishing mortality and life history ratio, which are known to be less variance across species.
 The LP-BTR uses maximum likelihood methods to estimate relative fishing mortality (F/M) and selectivity-at-length that minimize the difference between the observed and the expected length composition of the catch and calculates the SPR (Hordyk et al. 2014a).
-The LB-SPR model requires the following parameters: an estimate of the ratio M/k (i.e. the individual values of the M and k parameters may be unknown), L^{∞} (and associated variance), and maturity-at-size.
-These parameters for S. guttatus are obtained from Robinson (2015).
+The LB-SPR model requires the following parameters: an estimate of the ratio M/k (i.e. the individual values of the M and k parameters may be unknown), $L^{\infty}$ (and associated variance), and maturity-at-size.
+These parameters for A. thazard are obtained from Robinson (2015).

 The length data used are those provided to the WPNT11 (IOTC-2020-WPNT10-DATA09-SFdata), which contains length samples by gear, fleet, year, month, and spatial area.
-For Indo-Pacific king mackerel, the sampling was poor, and only a few samples were available from the Sri Lanka gillnet fishery in the 1980s, and from the small purse seiners in the early 2000s.
-Therefore, it is not possible to assess the status of king mackerel using LB-BTR, instead we applied the method to gillnet data in the 1980s to demonstrate the application of the method.
-(The length samples from small purse seiners contain mostly younger fish whereas the LB-SPR model should be applied to data from the fleet that target the adult portion of the stock.)
+For frigate tuna, catch samples were available from the line, baitboat, gillnet and purse seine fisheries.
+The analysis used the length samples from the line fishery for 2017 and 2018.
+The baitboat accounts for a small fraction of the total catches for frigate tuna; the gillnet is likely to feature a dome shaped selectivity; the small purse seiners appeared to have caught mostly younger fish (the LB-SPR model should be applied to data from the fleet that target the adult portion of the stock).